2kwattz/Instagram-Bruteforcer/README.md

 * Implementation of proxychains for Throttling Attempts to avoid account locking issue
 * Showing additional account's information in color a for aesthetics purposes
-* Option to add a custom wordlist
+* Option to add a custom wordlists
+* Refining Additional Logic